Demetrius727/cafe-menu/README.md

 # cafe-menu

-Title: Learn CSS by Building a Cafe Menu.
+NOTE: Project that I developed on the freeCodeCamp platform.

-Description: In this course, you'll learn CSS by designing a menu page for a cafe webpage.
+Course Title: Learn CSS by Building a Cafe Menu.

-NOTE: Project developed on the freeCodeCamp platform.
+Course Description: In this course, you'll learn CSS by designing a menu page for a cafe webpage.